 Perhaps Burr knew what history might have to say of him and his feud with Hamilton, as he once mused, “I leave to my actions to speak for themselves and to my character to confound the fictions of slander.”

-After this look at the Hamilton-Burr duel and the death of Alexander Hamilton, learn the true story behind George Washington’s agonizing death.
+After this look at the Hamilton-Burr duel and the death of Alexander Hamilton, learn about the first political sex scandal in history between Alexander Hamilton and Maria Reynolds.
 Then, meet Sally Hemings, the woman who was both a slave and a mistress to Thomas Jefferson.